ewinnington/multi-function-estimator-cs/README.md

 2) Parallel For: I keep a thread local maximum and update the final maximum at the end with a lock to avoid multi-threaded updates to the max value

+## Hill climb algorithm

+From a starting position, take a step of 1 unit in the positive and negative direction of each $i$ dimension and obtain the results for each of these possible steps, take the best step and continue with the next step.
+Exiting when with the gain is too small so as not to loop endlessly due to large step.
+In case the gain becomes too small, it would be possible to reduce the step sucessively to get closer to the optimal solution.

 To run: